fabric/fabric/docs/tutorial.rst

 This document is a whirlwind tour of Fabric's features and a quick guide to its use.
-Additional documentation (which is linked to throughout) can be found in the :ref:`usage documentation <usage-docs>` -- we'll be light on details here, so please check out the links.
+Additional documentation (which is linked to throughout) can be found in the :ref:`usage documentation <usage-docs>` -- please make sure to check it out.

 What is Fabric?